MassimilianoRoccamena/AN2DL-Project/description.md

 We have understood how important is the underlying deep learning architecture for the overall quality of the problem solution
 - We have found Inception architectures having high performance gap with previous architectures, mainly due to the Inception module giving better scaling semantics to images.

-Also we can highlight that data augmentation and fine tuning can greatly impact the overall comprehension of the network of the problem
+Also we can highlight that data augmentation and fine tuning can greatly impact the overall comprehension of the network about the problem

 We also experienced how making an ensemble of deep learned features using high dropout leads to good learning of the problem